jracevedob/Post-Shannon-SDR/README.md

 For this test, the Ettus Research N310 SDR was under use and the data analysis was performed using Python, C and C++.
 For more information about the developing hardware, please refer to the vendor [Website](https://kb.ettus.com/N300/N310)

 # Table of Contents

 ## Quick Start

 ### Driver and Software Installation
-The installation of GNURadio is taken directly for the official Ettus Research website under the following [Link]( https://kb.ettus.com/Building_and_Installing_the_USRP_Open-Source_Toolchain_(UHD_and_GNU_Radio)_on_Linux) In our case, we have done the installation in an Ubuntu 18.04 system.
+The installation of GNURadio is taken directly for the official Ettus Research website under the following [Link]( https://kb.ettus.com/Building_and_Installing_the_USRP_Open-Source_Toolchain_(UHD_and_GNU_Radio)_on_Linux) In our case, we have done the installation in an Ubuntu 20.04 system.
 For a more detailed and step-by-step description of the setup, please refer to the [Installation](./Installation) repository.

 ### Examples

 Some examples about the simulation of different modulation schemes is provided

 ### Implementation

+You can find the implementation of the

+### Hardware acceleration

+### Vagrant

 ## Citations